 Each course stands alone as a unit of study and is not dependent upon prerequisite training.
 Career and Life Development (AH101) is required for students and is taken online.
-A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.
+A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses

 Total Classroom Hrs: 945

 Total Program Hrs: 945

 Total Weeks: 84 weeks

 Total Semester Hours of Credit: 63

+Clock Hrs: Lecture/Lab

-Credential Earned: Associate of Occupational Science Degree Academic Year: Associate of Occupational Science Degree 24 credits/32 weeks (Term Type B)
+Credential Earned: Associate of Occupational Science Degree Academic Year: 24 credits/32 weeks (Term Type B)